cubicflow/lifeflower/_products/body-wash-lavender.md

 directions: Lather up and treat your senses to a natural cleansing experience.
 Massage the plant oils deep into your skin and inhale, hold for 5 seconds.
 Exhale, hold for 5 seconds and repeat 5 times for a soothing, aromatic treat.

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
 Orders are processed and shipped in 7-10 business days.
+Please allow additional time for&nbsp;delivery.

 history: blank